fluencelabs/nox/docs/protocol.md

 ### Ethereum

-Ethereum is viewed as a secure state storage keeping few related smart contracts.
+For the purposes of this protocol specification, Ethereum is viewed as a secure state storage keeping few related smart contracts.
 Those smart contracts can be checked by any network participants to, for example, make sure that some node still has a security deposit placed.
 Below we provide an example of such contract.

 ```go
 type ExampleContract struct {